 The Merriam-Webster Dictionary defines “salvage” as “something (such as cargo) that is saved from a wreck, fire, etc.” among others.
 Although this definition could be applied to a vehicle that has been salvaged, the true meaning of a salvage title encompasses much more.

-The California Department of Motor Vehicles (DMV) describes a salvage vehicle as being one “that has been wrecked, destroyed, or damaged to the extent that either the owner or insurance company believes it is not economical to repair.”
+The California Department of Motor Vehicles (DMV) describes a salvage vehicle which is a wreck, destroy, or damage to the extent that either the owner or insurance company believes it is not economical to repair.”

-Salvage vehicles are increasing in number in the United States and they are often purchased from other countries where there are no concerns over the type of title a vehicle has.
-Many of these vehicles are damaged to the degree that they have been totaled by the insurance company (insurer).
+Salvage vehicles are increasing in number in the United States.
+Other countries where there are no concerns over the type of title a vehicle has purchase them as well.
+Many of these vehicles have damage to the degree that they are a total loss by the insurance company (insurer).
 When a vehicle is totaled, it means that it would take more money to repair it than its original worth.

-Once a salvage car has been purchased and repaired, the owner can apply for a new title.
-Since the salvage title is issued through the DMV, the history of damage is always a part of the vehicle’s record.
-If a new title is obtained, it will be a “rebuilt” or “reconstructed” title.
-You should consider this before buying such car.
+After purchasing and repairing a salvage car, the owner can apply for a new title.
+Since the salvage title issue is through the DMV, the history of damage is always a part of the vehicle’s record.
+After obtaining a new title, it will be a “rebuilt” title.
+You should consider this before buying such a car.

-The vehicle will also need to be inspected to ensure all of the repairs have been made.
+The vehicle will also need an inspection to ensure that all repairs are complete.
 The salvage title may carry an indication of the type of damage the vehicle incurred so that the buyer knows what the extent of the damage and the types of repairs needed.

 Rebuilt or Reconstructed Title

-Once a salvage vehicle has been repaired and the owner has obtained a rebuilt or reconstructed title, it can be driven or placed back into the market.
+After salvage vehicle repairs and the owner obtains a rebuilt title.
+The owner can drive it or place it back on the market.
 However, the designation of being a salvage vehicle will always have a negative impact on the vehicle and there will be limitations on what the owner can do with it.

 Salvage Titles for Export